IBM-Cloud/docs/manageapps/depapps.md

 	  <dd>The location of generated output such as log files and working directory of a running Liberty profile server instance.</dd>
 	  </dl>
 </li>
-<li>Variables that are defined by Node.js Buildpack:
+<li>The following variables are defined by the Node.js Buildpack:
 	<dl>
 	<dt><strong>BUILD_DIR</strong></dt>
 	<dd>The directory of the Node.js runtime environment.</dd>